redis/redis-doc/topics/eval-intro.md

 ## Script cache

-Until this point, we've used the `EVAL` command to run our scripts, with the emphasis that `EVAL` is a developer's command.
+Until this point, we've used the `EVAL` command to run our script.

 Whenever we call `EVAL`, we also include the script's source code with the request.
-Repeatedly calling `EVAL` to execute the same set of parameterized scripts, wastes both network bandwidth and forces Redis to recompile the scripts every time.
+Repeatedly calling `EVAL` to execute the same set of parameterized scripts, wastes both network bandwidth and also has some overheads in Redis.
 Naturally, saving on network and compute resources is key, so, instead, Redid provides a caching mechanism for scripts.

 Every script you execute with `EVAL` is stored in a dedicated cache that the server keeps.